 The central bank will leave the refinancing rate at 8.25 percent at tomorrow’s meeting in Moscow, according to 15 of 22 economists in a Bloomberg survey.
 Seven forecast a cut, up from four in June.
-The main lending and deposit rates will also be kept unchanged, two separate polls showed.
+The main lending and deposit rates will also be unchanged, two separate polls showed.

 “If Nabiullina cuts the main policy rates at the first meeting, it would send the wrong signal to the market,” said Tatiana Orlova, senior economist at Royal Bank of Scotland Group Plc in London.
 “As headline inflation is still almost a percentage point above the central bank’s target range, a cut would raise questions about the continuity of the policy of inflation targeting.”